Aleedzshx/-InvoiceGenerator-/README.md

 **🧪 How to Run**

 - Install dependencies:

+pip install jinja2
-pip install jinja2 , pdfkit
+pip install pdfkit

 - Download from wkhtmltopdf.org
 - Verify the executable path in invoice_generator.py
 - Run the script:
-python invoice_generator.py
+python3 invoice_generator.py

-The script will generate an apending_invoice.pdf  file in the project directory.
+The script will generate a pending_invoice.pdf  file in the project directory.

 **🎨 Customization**